Nimoas/numerik_gdl/README.md

 * Tasks are in the examples folder.
 You can run one with e.g.
 ``cargo run --example task01``.
 Just replace the task name with the correct filename for the current task.
+* Documentation for the code can be generated automatically with ``cargo doc --open``.
+Hopefully by documenting that possibility I'll actually write documentation comments...

 # Folder layout
 * Plots and other images for a task are generated in a img_{taskname} folder.